The Narrow Path Women Walk in Leadership

 That split second adds up.

-It shows up as over-preparing, self-editing, and replaying conversations later, not because you lack confidence, but because you are managing the penalty that can come with being direct.
+It shows up as over-preparing, self-editing, and replaying conversations later, often because you’re managing the penalty that can come with being direct

 Politics Are Real.
 You Can Stay Principled Anyway.